Issuer-controlled authorization

 Pay with Visa, Mastercard, Apple Pay, or Google Pay.
 Transactions are authorized in real time and Bitcoin is delivered immediately to the wallet you control.
 No custodial holding.
 No settlement delay.

-Card purchases on Crypto Dispensers run through the same global payment and digital wallet networks used by leading online platforms.
-Transactions are authorized by your card issuer and protected by real-time network security.
+Card purchases on Crypto Dispensers run through established global card networks and digital wallet providers.
+Transactions are authorized by your issuing bank and secured by real-time network fraud monitoring.

 Debit and credit card purchases follow issuer-controlled authorization rules.
-Crypto Dispensers operates entirely within regulated card networks to ensure predictable delivery, user protection, and zero custodial risk.
+Crypto Dispensers operates fully within regulated card networks to ensure predictable delivery, user protection, and zero custodial risk.

-Every card transaction is approved or declined by your card issuer.
-This prevents unauthorized charges, fraud, and silent reversals.
+Every card transaction is approved or declined by your issuing bank, preventing unauthorized charges, fraud, and silent reversals.

-Card networks enforce fraud controls, risk scoring, and 3D Secure verification when required by your issuer or region.
+Card networks enforce fraud scoring, regional verification, and 3D Secure authentication when required.

-Card details are tokenized and handled by regulated payment processors.
-Crypto Dispensers never stores card information.
+Card details are tokenized and processed by compliant payment providers.
+Crypto Dispensers never stores raw card information.

-Card authorization typically completes within minutes.
-Delivery follows immediately after issuer approval.
+Authorization typically completes within minutes, with delivery immediately following issuer approval.

-Card transactions are processed through compliant payment infrastructure with AML, KYC, and PCI-DSS controls enforced throughout the flow.
+Transactions run through compliant infrastructure with AML, KYC, and PCI-DSS controls enforced throughout the flow.

 Card purchases follow authorization rules set by issuers.
-This flow is built to respect those rules while keeping the experience predictable and transparent.
+This system respects those rules while keeping the experience predictable, transparent, and aligned with banking infrastructure.

 Card payments prioritize ease of use, global access, and immediate delivery.
-Limits and availability adjust in real time based on issuer rules and verification.
+Limits and availability adjust dynamically based on issuer rules, verification level, and regional compliance.

 From $5 up to $20,000 per transaction.
 Weekly and monthly caps scale with verification level.

-Once your card issuer approves the transaction, Bitcoin is delivered immediately to your wallet.
+Once your issuer approves the transaction, Bitcoin is delivered immediately to your wallet.

 Available in 180+ countries, subject to local regulations and issuer crypto policies.